Kotlin/kotlinx.serialization/docs/json_transformations.md

-Instead of direct interaction with Encoder or Decoder, this class asks you to supply transformations for JSON tree represented by the `JsonElement` class using `writeTransform(element: JsonElement): JsonElement` and `readTransform(element: JsonElement): JsonElement` methods in order to transform the input or the putput JSON.
+Instead of direct interaction with Encoder or Decoder, this class asks you to supply transformations for JSON tree represented by the `JsonElement` class using `writeTransform(element: JsonElement): JsonElement` and `readTransform(element: JsonElement): JsonElement` methods in order to transform the input or the output JSON.

 ### Transformation examples.
 List mainupulation